magento/devdocs/src/guides/v2.4/extension-dev-guide/indexer-batch.md

 ### Setting batch size with environment variables

-Starting in Magento 2.4.3, it is possible to configure the batch size with the environment variables, or in `app/etc/env.php` for the following indexers:
+As of Magento 2.4.3, it is possible to configure the batch size with environment variables, or in `app/etc/env.php`, for the following indexers:

 *  `cataloginventory_stock`
 *  `catalog_category_product`